PuruVJ/puruvjdev3/src/blog/react-theming-css-vars.md

 > If running in SSR/Prerendering mode, `localValue = 'light'` and `systemTheme = 'light'`, `localValue || systemTheme` will turn out to be `light`.
 So, important point here: Your app in SSR will be themed with light theme, so if you prerender your app, it will end up with light theme, in terms of plain HTML.
 As the JavaScript loads, it will sync to the most relevant theme possible.

-> Why didn't I just put the `localValue` and `systemTheme` variables inside the hook?
-The reason: If I put them in the hook, everytime the hooks is initialized in any component, or a component re-renders, this hooks will run again, and will fetch these values again from localstorage and media queries.
-These are pretty fast, but localstorage is blocking, and when used a lot, can introduce jank.
-So we initialize these 2 vars once in the lifetime of the app, because we need these only to get the initial value.

 Finally let's begin our hook:

 Let's make this atom a local state using `useAtom`: `const [theme, setTheme] = useAtom(themeAtom);`.
 These will be our theme in the form of state.
 Themes can be modified using `setTheme`.